Local Convergence Analysis of ADMM for Nonconvex Composite Optimization: Introduction

-Specifically, these results indicate that if $A$ is a nonsingular square matrix, then any cluster point of the solution sequence generated by \eqref{alg:classical ADMM2} is a stationary point, provided that the penalty parameter $\beta$ is chosen sufficiently large. {Moreover, in \cite{li2015global,wang2019global} global convergence of the entire sequence is established by assuming the KL property \cite{attouch2010proximal}, while in \cite{jia2021local} global convergence and local linear convergence are shown via an error bound condition.
-We note that the above results and their analysis techniques cannot be extended to address the case of $C \neq \mathbb{R}^n$, and thus the convergence of \eqref{alg:classical ADMM1} and \eqref{alg:classical ADMM2} for solving Problem \eqref{prob:com} remains unknown, to the best of our knowledge.
+Specifically, these results indicate that if $A$ is a nonsingular square matrix, then any cluster point of the solution sequence generated by \eqref{alg:classical ADMM2} is a stationary point, provided that the penalty parameter $\beta$ is chosen sufficiently large.
+Moreover, in \cite{li2015global,wang2019global} global convergence of the entire sequence is established by assuming the KL property \cite{attouch2010proximal}, while in \cite{jia2021local} global convergence and local linear convergence are shown via an error bound condition.
+To the best of our knowledge, the existing results do not directly cover the ADMM schemes~\eqref{alg:classical ADMM1} and \eqref{alg:classical ADMM2} under the present assumptions when \(\mathcal C\neq\mathbb R^n\).

-Recently, in \cite{rockafellar2023convergence} Rockafellar conducts local convergence analysis of the augmented Lagrangian method (ALM) for nonconvex composite optimization which restricts $C=\mathbb{R}^n$ and replaces $g\circ A$ of Problem \eqref{prob:com} by the composition of a convex function and a nonlinear mapping.
+Recently, in \cite{rockafellar2023convergence} Rockafellar conducts local convergence analysis of the augmented Lagrangian method (ALM) for nonconvex composite optimization which restricts $\mathcal{C}=\mathbb{R}^n$ and replaces $g\circ A$ of Problem~\eqref{prob:com} by the composition of a convex function and a nonlinear mapping.
 The principal idea therein is to assume that the \textit{strong~variational~sufficiency~condition} \cite[Theorem~1]{rockafellar2023augmented} holds for the augmented Lagrangian function, which actually reduces to the strong second-order sufficient condition (SOSC) when applied to the classical nonlinear programming problems \cite[Theorem~5]{rockafellar2023augmented}.
-Subsequently, the authors in \cite{zhou2025some} extend the (strong) variational sufficient condition to nonsmooth compositie optimization problems on Riemannian manifolds.
-While in \cite{van2025convergence}, the authors use a weaker version of the SOSC to analysis the local convergence of ALM.
+Subsequently, the authors in \cite{zhou2025some} extend the (strong) variational sufficiency condition to nonsmooth composite optimization problems on Riemannian manifolds.
+In \cite{van2026convergence}, the authors use a weaker version of the SOSC to analyze the local convergence of ALM.